 What are the forms of Dupixent?

-Dupixent comes in two forms: a single-dose prefilled syringe with a needle shield and a single-dose prefilled pen.
-The prefilled pen should only be used in people ages 12 years and older.
+Dupixent is a solution for injection under the skin that comes in two forms: a single-dose prefilled syringe with a needle shield and a single-dose prefilled pen.
+The prefilled pen should only be used for adults and children ages 2 years and older.
+The prefilled syringe may be used for adults and children ages 6 months and older.

-Your doctor will help determine which form of Dupixent is best for you.
+Your doctor will determine which form of Dupixent is best for you.

 What strengths does Dupixent come in?